 Bonus Points: New Development About Covid-19

 Through hard work, persistence, and tireless research to contain the coronavirus pandemic, health experts have determined the pathology of severe implications of the virus in the patient’s body.
 According to the experts, you can manage the disease through timelines.
 That is, understanding different phases, processes, and changes that occur in your body after contracting the virus and knowing when the changes occur can help you regulate the virus’s implications.
 Therefore, you do not have to risk your mental wellness worrying about your health after contracting Coronavirus.
-Let’s dive deeper into discussing how you can manage the disease’s implication.
+Let’s dive deeper into discussing how you can manage the impacts of Covid-19 on mental wellness.

 Here, the most important thing is to note the time of occurrence for different phases.
 Knowing the timelines will enable you to control Covid-19 implications using steroids and anticoagulants without the need for hospitalization.
 However, it is advisable to get a health specialist for prescriptions and other directives about the drugs.